Probing persistent spin textures through nonlinear magnetotransport

-Persistent spin textures (PST) constitute a distinct regime of spin–orbit coupled systems in which spin dynamics are governed by an exact conserved spin projection \cite{SchliemannPST,Daniel}.
-Initially identified in two-dimensional electron gases with balanced Rashba and Dresselhaus interactions, this condition stabilizes a persistent spin helix and dramatically enhances spin lifetimes \cite{Bernevig_2006}.
-Beyond this fine-tuned setting, related texture-preserving mechanisms have been shown to arise intrinsically in systems with cubic spin splitting \cite{Zhao2020} and in other symmetry-constrained band structures across the Brillouin zone \cite{Tao2018, kilic2025universal}.
-While such symmetry protection yields exceptional spin coherence, it also imposes stringent constraints on the structure of the eigenstates, making the internal quantum character of PST difficult to probe directly.
+Persistent spin textures (PST) constitute a distinctive regime of spin-orbit-coupled systems in which spin dynamics are governed by a conserved spin projection~\cite{SchliemannPST,Daniel}.
+Initially identified in two-dimensional electron gas (2DEG) systems with equal Rashba and Dresselhaus spin-orbit couplings, the PST condition stabilizes a persistent spin helix and dramatically enhances spin lifetimes~\cite{Bernevig_2006}.
+Beyond this fine-tuned setting, PST has also been shown to emerge intrinsically through crystalline-symmetry constraints~\cite{Tao2018,Zhao2020,kilic2025universal}.
+The momentum-independent spin polarization of Bloch states in PST systems suppresses conventional quantum-geometric responses~\cite{yu2025quantum,jiang2025revealing,verma2026quantum}, making direct experimental probes of PST challenging.

-Quantum geometry, encoded in the quantum geometric tensor (QGT), provides a systematic framework for characterizing Bloch states \cite{Provost1980, Berry1984}.
-Its imaginary part defines the Berry curvature and its real part defines the quantum metric, which underlie anomalous transport\cite{Mitscherling_2020,Avdoshkin,PhysRevB.110.L241111,PhysRevB.105.085154}, nonlinear optical responses\cite{PhysRevB.110.245122}, nonlinear Hall effects\cite{ulrich2025quantum,Akash2025,sayan2025} and superconductivity \cite{Peotta2015, Liang2017,Xiang_2025_spin,xiang_2025_em,Iguchi_2024,Hattori_2025}.
-In its conventional form, however, the QGT captures only momentum-space variations of the wavefunctions.
-Recent extensions for spin–orbit coupled systems have introduced a generalized QGT that incorporates spin-space rotations, yielding two additional QGTs: spin-rotation QGT (SRQGT) and Zeeman QGT \cite{Xiang_2025_PRL, Chakraborti2025}.
-While the spin-rotation QGT accounts only spin rotation, the Zeeman QGT captures both spin rotations and momentum translation together.
-Remarkably, in a PST, the emergent SU(2) symmetry renders Bloch spinors momentum independent, causing the conventional QGT and Zeeman QGT to vanish identically throughout the Brillouin zone.
-This complete suppression of conventional and Zeeman QGTs raises a central question: can SRQGT provide a direct experimental probe of PST?
+Quantum geometry, encoded in the quantum geometric tensor (QGT), provides a unified framework for characterizing Bloch states~\cite{yu2025quantum,jiang2025revealing,verma2026quantum}.
+Its imaginary part defines the Berry curvature, while its real part defines the quantum metric.
+These geometric quantities play a central role in anomalous transport, nonlinear responses, and geometric contributions to the superfluid density in flat-band superconductors~\cite{yu2025quantum,jiang2025revealing,verma2026quantum,Mitscherling_2020,Postlewaite2024,Nandy_2022,Nandy_2023,ulrich2025quantum,Akash2025,sayan2025,Antebi2024,Mitscherling2022,Peotta2015,Liang2017,Iguchi_2024,Hattori_2025,Nandy_2025}.
+In its conventional form, however, the QGT captures only momentum-space variations of Bloch wavefunctions.
+Consequently, the momentum-independent spin structure of PST~\cite{SchliemannPST,Daniel} strongly suppresses conventional quantum-geometric responses, suggesting that transport probes rooted in conventional quantum geometry may become ineffective in the PST regime.
+This naturally raises a central question: can any quantum-geometric transport response survive in PST systems and thereby provide a direct probe of PST?